microsoft/lisa/docs/write_test/extension.rst

 CustomScript
 ------------

-The ``CustomScript`` is like a lightweight tool.
-However, **please avoid using it** unless there are serious performance issues or other reasons, because it will return the original results to the test case.
-You can also package custom scripts as tools.
+The ``CustomScript`` is like a lightweight tool, which is composited by one or more script files.
+However, **please avoid using it** unless there are serious performance concerns, compatible with existing test cases or other reasons, because it doesn't leverage all advantages of LISA.
+For example, the script runs on nodes, the output may not be dumped into LISA log.
+The distro-agnostic modules of tools cannot be leveraged.

 The base class is the :class:`CustomScript` in ``executable``.